 Professional Property Inspection Fees

 For many people buying a home is the single most important investment that they will make.
 Why trust this to someone who will not do the best job for you just because they are cheaper?
-The reality is that a home inspection generally pays for itself many times over in the savings gained from renegotination based on the findings of the inspection report.
+The reality is that a home inspection generally pays for itself many times over in the savings gained from renegotiation based on the findings of the inspection report.
 If an inexperienced or worse yet an inspector who "works for the Realtor" overlooks or minimizes important conditions, the buyer has saved nothing by finding a low priced inspection.

 There are different methods used by inspectors to calculate the inspection fee.
-Some charge by square footage of the house others base their fees on the price of the home.
+Some charge by the square footage of the house others base their fees on the price of the home.
 There oftentimes may be add on charges for components such as multiple furnaces, air conditioners, outbuildings, crawl spaces, or appliances.
 Many times the age and complexity of the home play a role in the fee.
 Ultimately the best way to understand the fee is to realize that the fee should reflect the complexity and time spent at the house.

 If price were all that mattered we'd all be driving Yugos.
-The 2005 ASHI Business Operations Study lists the average inspection fee for full time inspectors in 2004 at $321.00.
+The 2005 ASHI Business Operations Study lists the average inspection fee for full-time inspectors in 2004 at $321.00.
 The truth is if you are being quoted a low ball price you should be asking what you are not getting.

 We are thorough and objective.
-When you hire us for an inspection your will get an independent objective evaluation of your home based on 15 years of home inspection experience from a professional licensed architect.
+When you hire us for an inspection, you will get an independent objective evaluation of your home based on 15 years of home inspection experience from a professionally licensed architect.
 Our reports are not some cheap checklist, unreadable because of chicken scratch writing.
 Our report is professional and includes photos documenting conditions so that you can better negotiate for repairs.
 We do not minimize defects and tell it like it is.
 We have no vested interest in whether you purchase the house or not.
 We give you a truly unbiased evaluation of the home so that you have the information you need to make a sound buying decision.

 Call us for a price at (614) 459-5941 Before we quote a price on a home inspection we want to understand what we are inspecting.
-The square footage, age and complexity of the house are important factors.
+The square footage, age, and complexity of the house are important factors.
 We want to know if there are any special concerns as well.
-Generally inspections begin at $300.00.
+Generally, inspections begin at $300.00.
 Termite and radon are optional services.